 Carole King won four Grammy Awards for Tapestry, including Album Of The Year, Best Pop Vocal Performance (Female), Record Of The Year for “It’s Too Late”, and Song Of The Year for “You’ve Got A Friend”.
 Almost all of the songs on the album got FM radio play, and were well known among fans.

 My wife told me, when we were in Virginia Beach in 1971, that one of her co-workers always put on “Beautiful” to start her day.
 The lyrics are: “You’ve got to get up every morning with a smile on your face, and show the world all the love in your heart.
 Then people gonna treat you better.
 You’re gonna find, yes you will, that you’re beautiful, as you feel.”
 “Beautiful” is also the title of the Broadway musical and touring show about Carole King’s life.

 Carole King had moved from New York to California after her divorce from Gerry Goffin, and somehow fit in with the music on the West Coast.
-1971 was a time when peace, love, and the hippy movement were still factors in America.
-And, there was Carole King on the cover of her album, holding a tapestry that she had made, she’s barefoot, and has her cat with her.
+1971 was a time when peace, love, and the hippie movement were still factors in America.
+And, there was Carole King on the cover of her album, holding a tapestry that she had made, she’s in jeans, and she’s barefoot.
 She looks natural and relatable, and became the leader of the female portion of the singer-songwriter movement.
-Tapestry featured sparse, intimate arrangements, with production by Lou Adler.

 The song “Where You Lead” got new life, and new meaning in 2000 when Carole King was asked to do the song as the theme for “The Gilmore Girls” TV show.
 Carole performed the song with her daughter, Louise, and it became associated with the TV daughter, Rory (Alexis Bledel) following the lead of her mom, Lorelei (Lauren Graham).
 Carole King even took a small role as a music store owner for a few episodes.